29 June 2023

 The gap year stereotype – complete with obligatory elephant trousers, meaningless Sanskrit tattoo and nose piercing – is a dying breed.

-With young people across the country vying for a spot at their first choice university, savvy gappers are swapping Full Moon Parties for CV-boosting internships, volunteering programs and even full-time employment.
+With young people across the country vying for a spot at their first choice university, savvy gappers are swapping Full Moon Parties for CV-boosting internships, volunteering programmes and even full-time employment.

 The competition has upped its game… and you’re going to have to pull your socks up if you want in.